Oil Cooling - A Deeper Look

 Oil to Water (O2W) oil coolers:

 These are the units generally found on OE applications where engine oil cooling is necessary.
-Utilizing the engine’s coolant to heat the oil quickly during initial start and to cool the oil when the engine oil reaches operating temperature, this system is quite ingenious and reduces cold start wear and hot running wear.
+Utilizing the engine’s coolant to heat the oil quickly during the initial start and to cool the oil when the engine oil reaches operating temperature, this system is quite ingenious and reduces cold start wear and hot running wear.
 However, it comes with its own pitfalls of course, just like nearly all designs, compromises are necessary.
 Typically they utilize a portion of the engine’s coolant flow which surrounds internal

 Ability to be packaged in small spaces